 8. Lance Norris (Previous Rank: #14) – TAC Titans – Nash Central High School – Rocky Mount, NC **Verbally committed to NC State**

 Best Times: 1650 free – 14:58.94, 1000 free – 9:00.96, 500 free – 4:20.64, 400 IM – 3:47.23, 200 IM – 1:48.37, 200 back – 1:44.83, 100 back – 48.67, 200 free – 1:38.29

 Norris is another fast-dropping distance guy – he cracked 15 minutes in the 1650 this year, cutting 23 seconds and hitting a 2021 NCAA invite time.
 He’s on the cusp of breaking 9:00 in the 1000, which is another key barrier.
 Norris is part of a trio in the 500 (Custer, Cotter, Norris) who are pretty solidly faster than the rest of the class at this point.
 And a 3:47.2 in the 400 IM gives him a really nice set of three NCAA events that fit well together.
 These TAC guys took some serious digging to find race videos – but we managed to find Norris’s career-best in the long course 1500 free.
 He’s in lane 4 and quickly separates from the field.
 Norris has long arms, an efficient catch, and a really susprisingly-good flutter kick for a race this long.

-9. Sam Powe (Previous Rank: Unranked) – McCallie GPS Aquatics – McCallie School – Chattanooga, TN
+9. Sam Powe (Previous Rank: Unranked) – McCallie GPS Aquatics – McCallie School – Chattanooga, TN **Verbally committed to Georgia**

 Best Times: 200 back – 1:42.39, 100 back – 47.07, 200 free – 1:37.76